jenniferschaper/covid_dashPy/Readme.md

 ## Running the applications in this repo

-These applications are single-page apps rendered in React on top of Flask.
+Theis application is a single-page app rendered in React on top of Flask.
 Plotly is truly excellent when you want to quickly make a dataset visually interactive.
 The curve is a steep one as you ask for more functionality, FYI.

-1. app.py: this application shows
+app.py: this application shows

 	1. for the weeks since January 1, 2020:
 	1. A multi-select geographic heatmap ("choropleth")
 		1. of the United States